COVID-19-related acute respiratory distress syndrome (ARDS)

 Historically, the annual number of pneumonia-associated ARDS cases in the U.S. has averaged over 300,000.
 In the past year, that number has spiked to more than 1,000,000 due to COVID-19.
 Over time, the company expects the incidence may revert to historical averages with occasional spikes.

 We estimate that there are approximately 75,000 to 150,000 patients with GCA in the United States.

 Orphan Drug designation granted by the US Food and Drug Administration (FDA) for mavrilimumab for the treatment of giant cell arteritis.

 GM-CSF is implicated in the mechanism of excessive and aberrant immune cell infiltration and activation in the lungs thought to contribute significantly to mortality in COVID-19.
 Robust literature evidence shows a consistent immunophenotype and pathology of ARDS across inflammatory/infectious etiologies (influx of neutrophils and upregulation of immature, pro-inflammatory macrophages).

 We believe that by blocking GM-CSF signaling, mavrilimumab may be able to reverse the course of GCA by upstream targeting of the cell types driving the inflammatory process, a mechanism that is different from currently available therapies.

-Kiniksa is enrolling and dosing the global, randomized, double-blind, placebo-controlled Phase 2 portion of an adaptive design Phase 2/3 clinical trial of mavrilimumab in severe COVID-19 pneumonia and hyperinflammation.
-Additionally, a randomized, double-blind, placebo-controlled investigator-initiated study in the U.S. is enrolling and dosing patients.
+Kiniksa continues to enroll patients in the Phase 3 portion of the Phase 2/3 clinical trial of mavrilimumab in severe COVID-19 pneumonia and hyperinflammation.